 Did you know that wireless communication has been used in industrial applications for over 30 years?
 Yes, and some of the first applications were with the wireless control of Automated Guided Vehicles and Warehouse Cranes.

-Wireless technologies have become progressively widespread in industrial automation applications for solutions with system integrators, government agencies, and industrial companies.
+Many types of wireless communication technologies have become progressively widespread in industrial automation applications for solutions with system integrators, government agencies, and industrial companies.
+So how does wireless communication work?
+Find out below.

 And over the last 10 years, radio technologies have become standardized, like Wireless LAN, and Bluetooth technology in which have become leading technologies for industrial automation applications.